 When Davonte was asked what he wanted for his birthday, he didn’t ask for a big celebration, he only said, “I’m glad I made it to see 18.”
 He was shot and killed less than one week after turning 18.
 He had previously spoken before the Baltimore City Council on youth violence prevention.

-Annually, more than 3,000 children and teens (ages 0 to 19) are shot and killed, and 15,000 are shot and wounded—that’s an average of 51 American young people every day.1Centers for Disease Control and Prevention, National Center for Health Statistics.
+Annually, more than 3,500 children and teens (ages 0 to 19) are shot and killed, and 15,000 are shot and wounded—that’s an average of 52 American children and teens every day.1Centers for Disease Control and Prevention, National Center for Health Statistics.
 WONDER Online Database, Underlying Cause of Death.
-A yearly average was developed using five years of the most recent available data: 2015 to 2019.
+A yearly average was developed using five years of the most recent available data: 2016 to 2020.
 Children and teens aged 0 to 19.
 Everytown for Gun Safety Support Fund, “A More Complete Picture: The Contours of Gun Injury in the United States, December 2020, https://everytownresearch.org/report/nonfatals-in-the-us/.
 And the effects of gun violence extend far beyond those struck by a bullet: An estimated three million children witness a shooting each year.2Finkelhor D, Turner HA, Shattuck A, Hamby SL.
 Prevalence of childhood exposure to violence, crime, and abuse: results from the National Survey of Children’s Exposure to Violence.
 JAMA Pediatrics.
 2015;169(8):746-54.
 Everytown analysis derives this number by multiplying the share of children (aged 0 to 17) who are exposed to shootings per year (4%) by the total child population of the US in 2016 (~73.5M).
 Gun violence shapes the lives of the children who witness it, know someone who was shot, or live in fear of the next shooting.